The process of reducing waste takes time because it is about adopting a different lifestyle.

 - Shop from your local market and opt for bulk.

 - Instead of buying tinned food like beans, chopped tomatoes etc, you can buy pulses in bulk precook and freeze them.
-Also, you can get fresh tomatoes to use in sauces instead.

 - Prepare your lunch at home to avoid buying food in single-use packaging.